kimyLee/cuby-game-page/readme.md

-### Do nothing for this repo, it work only for the Resful api test
+### Do nothing for this repo, it work only for the Resful api test.